Former Test cricketer Abdul Qadir passes away in Lahore

 LAHORE: Former Test cricketer and legendary leg-spin bowler Abdul Qadir passed away on Friday after he suffered a cardiac attack in Lahore, ARY News reported.

-Abdul Qadir’s son Salman Qadir confirmed the demise of the legendary cricketer.
+Abdul Qadir’s son Salman Qadir and Test cricketer Kamran Akmal confirmed the demise of the legendary cricketer.
 He was about 64.

 Our legend star our Elder Mr Abdul Qadir is no more with us quite shocking news for all of us.May Allah make his last journey easy & Give him best place in Jannah Ameen